StoneLegion/GTNH-2021/server/Quest Changes.md

 - Most Commands and Land Claim info is found via the /help command.
 - There is no Bed Voting on the server.
 Just protect your land and build wall and don't bug players to sleep.
 - The Only Chunk Loaders allowed are Railcraft and it's HIGHLY recommended you stick to the personal ones.
+- Take your time,  build a nice looking base and don't rush the Pack.
+You will end up burning out,  hating people once you start lagging / crashing it and just overall have a bad time if you rush things.